000dry/exchange_rate/README.md

 The gem contains within it a rake task lib/tasks/fetch_exchange_data.rake and a schedule file config/schedule.rb which can be read by the whenever gem to add as a cron job that regularly updates the exchange_data.xml.

-If the code is installed as a gem, this theoretically should be possible by unpacking the gem and running ```whenever --update``` in the root dir (though this hasn't been tested)
+If the code is installed as a gem, this theoretically should be possible by unpacking the gem and running ```whenever --update-crontab``` in the root dir (though this hasn't been tested)